HaikuTeam/docs/using-haiku/summonables.md

 ---
 description: Values you summon into expressions are called summonables.
-Built-in summonables are commonly-used piece of data that Haiku tracks and updates such as current mouse position or the dimensions of the viewport.
+Built-in summonables are commonly-used piece of data that Animator tracks and updates such as current mouse position or the dimensions of the viewport.
 ---

 # Summonables

-As you may know from our sections on [expressions](/using-haiku/writing-expressions.md) and [editing Haiku as code](/using-haiku/advanced-editing-haiku-as-code.md), expression functions can summon _states_ that your component has defined.
+As you may know from our sections on [expressions](/using-haiku/writing-expressions.md) and [editing Animator projects as code](/using-haiku/advanced-editing-haiku-as-code.md), expression functions can summon _states_ that your component has defined.

 In general, we call any value you summon into an expression a **_summonable_**.